Jerther/py_spcID666/README.md

 # py_spcID666

-Python script to get the ID666 tag, base and extended, from a SNES SPC file.
+Python script to read and modify the ID666 tag, base and extended (xid6), from a SNES SPC file.

 Contributions welcome!